isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-04-young-ones.md

 Girl posing with an Indian milkman’s calf, with the Winstedt Road flats in the background, 1961. <i>Lau Nyeng Siang, from “Family and Friends: A Singapore Album” organised by Nexus, National Museum of Singapore and Landmark Books</i>.
 </div>

-Yet, some things carried on as they had before.
-Bumboats still jostled on the fetid waters of the Singapore River, children played on five-footways, families enjoyed the sea breeze along Queen Elizabeth Walk, and eating out at roadside hawker stalls was a way of life.

-This small selection of photographs is a reminder that every senior citizen today was once a playful, lively child and that it is important to remember, as Cliff Richard so famously sang in his 1962 record-breaking pop single, “The Young Ones”, to “live, love, while the flame is strong, ‘cause we may not be the young ones, very long”.

 <div class="infobox">
 <img src="/images/Vol-16-issue-4/youngones/Therewasatime_Cover.png" style="width: 350px; height: 200px;"/>
-<i>There Was a Time: Singapore from Self-Rule to Independence, 1959–1965</i> – produced by Landmark Books in collaboration with the National Archives of Singapore (NAS) – is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.: RSING 959.5705 THE-[HIS] and SING 959.5705 THE).
+<i>There Was a Time: Singapore from Self-Rule to Independence, 1959–1965</i> – produced by Landmark Books in collaboration with the National Archives of Singapore (NAS) – is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (<a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=204483324"><Call nos.: RSING 959.5705 THE-[HIS] and SING 959.5705 THE></a>).
 Comprising some 238 images, largely taken from the collections of the NAS, the 288-page pictorial book also retails at major bookshops in Singapore.
 </div>

 <a href="https://nlb-ba-staging.netlify.app/vol-16/issue-4/jan-mar-2021/"><center>Back to Issue</center></a>